How “Triple Elvis” Spawned Quadruple Barbra

 The flat, pop-coloured shapes, the grids of familiar faces, the variations on a colour scheme; Deborah Kass’ early work has Warhol’s visual language running through its veins.
 But there’s a twist, an important one.
 Kass focused on the deft appropriating and reworking of signature styles of leading 20th-century male artists.
 Part searing critique, part homage, her interest was in confronting the glaring omission of leading women in art history, and in society more broadly.

-The Brooklyn Museum's 'OY/YO' sculpture is now wrapped in blue
+The Brooklyn Museum's 'OY/YO' sculpture

 Timeout